 Psychotherapy and the controlled act component of psychotherapy

 The component of psychotherapy that is considered a controlled act was proclaimed on December 30, 2017.
-Although this act was proclaimed, there will be a two-year exemption until the end of 2019 before the controlled act is enforced.
 The following addresses questions nurses have about psychotherapy and how this affects their nursing practice:

 What is psychotherapy?